-We have suggested a generic methodology for exploratory analysis of CDRs data.
-Our method is based on a joint distribution estimation technique providing the user with a summary of the data in a parameter-free way.
-We have also suggested several criteria for exploring and exploiting the summary at various granularities and highlighting its relevant components.
-We have demonstrated the applicability of the method on graph data, temporal sequence data as well as user mobility data stemming from CDRs data.
+Motivated by two key points of economic development strategy of a telco in emerging countries, we have instantiated a generic methodology for exploratory analysis of CDRs data.
+Our method is based on a joint distribution estimation technique providing the user analyst with a summary of the data in a parameterfree way.
+We have also suggested several tools for exploring and exploiting the summary at various granularities and highlighting its relevant components.
+We have demonstrated the applicability of the method on graph data, temporal sequence data as well as user mobility data stemming from country-scale CDRs data.
+The results of the exploratory analysis are currently considered as valuable additional input to improve network planning strategy and pricing strategy.